Luke-Chesley/bert-classification-fine-tuned-models/readme.md

 # Preprocessing

-For review text data, I combined the title and review body for simplicity and sent that through a text_normalization function.
-(Still tweaking, this is current as of 8/31/23, what else to add?)
+For review text data, I combined the title and review body for simplicity and sent that through a text normalization function.
+(Still tweaking, current as of 8/31/23)

 Current functionally:
 * Expanding contractions